 Although sales aren’t the only metric relevant to how good a game is, it’s a decent measurement of how influential certain titles have been over time.
-In this guide, we’re taking a look at the cream of the crop, listing the top 15 bestselling video games of all time.
+In this list, we’ll take a look at the cream of the crop, listing the top bestselling video games of all time.

-Some interesting notes before diving in: Each of the titles below were included as part of a console bundle at some point.
-The closest game not included with a console is Wii Play, which was bundled with a Wii controller.
-Additionally, only six of the games below are exclusive to one console, five on Wii and one on Nintendo DS.
+Some interesting notes before diving in: Almost all of the titles below were included as part of a hardware bundle at some point, with the exception of Terraria.
+Additionally, only seven of the games below are exclusive to one console — six on Wii and one on Nintendo DS.
 All other games are available on multiple platforms.
+It’s also worth noting that many of the sales stats for the following games are a couple of years old at this point and are likely higher today.

 Diablo III and its Reaper of Souls expansion topped 30 million sales in August 2015, setting sales records after only three years.
 Since then, Blizzard has ported the game to Nintendo Switch, though there aren’t any reported figures for sales on that platform.
 Given the velocity of sales from 2012 to 2015, it’s likely that Diablo III has sold many more copies.